A-Rod Reveals What He & J.Lo Think of The J-Rod Nickname

-Everyone's new favourite celebrity couple (or maybe just mine) is at it again, being cute and saying nice things about each other.
+Everyone's new favorite celebrity couple (or maybe just mine) is at it again, being cute and saying nice things about each other.

 This time, Alex Rodriguez opened up about his relationship with Jennifer Lopez and it's awwww inducing.
 Fresh off their "baecation" to Paris, Rodriguez has been making the press rounds as he gears up to begin a gig as one of Shark Tank's new investors, as well as joining Good Morning America to do "the business of sports" stories.